OCA/l10n-switzerland/l10n_ch_fds_postfinance/README.md

 Postfinance File Delivery Services
 ==================================
-The file delivery services (FDS) is service offered by Postfinance AG Technology unit service.
+The file delivery services (FDS) is a service offered by Postfinance AG Technology unit service.

 FDS acts as a gateway between external networks and the Post CH SA.
 It enables mutual exchange of files between partners and Post CH applications.

 Benefit
 -------
-This module allow Odoo users to import files on their FDS PostFinance and convert imported files to bank statment.
+This module allows Odoo users to import files on their FDS PostFinance and convert imported files to bank statment.

 Features
 --------
 * list and import download files from FDS PostFinance SFTP to Bank Statement
 * generate authentication key for FDS Postfinance SFTP
 * import authentication key for FDS Postfianance SFTP
-* [not implemented yet] send authentication key to FDS Postfiance mail (for now, download public key and send the email to postfinance manually)
-* [not implemented yet] timer to automatically import download files from FDS PostFinance SFTP to Bank Statement

 Installation
 ------------